Enfey/Notes/Semester 1 Y3/Compilers/Lectures/Lecture 4 - Grammars and Top-Down Parsing.md

 We incorporate an additional step: forward substitution to convert indirect left recursion into direct left recursion, and then apply our previous mechanical transformation to produce the desired CFG.
 This algorithm assumes the original grammar has no cycles and no $e$ productions.

 ![[Pasted image 20251014220222.png]]
-The algorithm may be veiwed as establishing a topological ordering on nonterminals.
+The algorithm may be viewed as establishing a topological ordering on nonterminals.
 Algorithm highly sensitive to nonterminal order.

 ![[Pasted image 20251014222502.png]]